208.331.2288

 Photography Shows Us Amazing Things

 Photography is an amazing way to document every moment of our lives so we will have that memory forever.
 You can look back on the photograph and remember what was special during the time frame it was taken.
-Zimmerman states even when a loved one is gone from this earth the pictures you captured of them is the “proof of their existence” (Zimmerman).
-With photography you can document each stage in your life journey and the life journey of those important to you.
-Not only is photography a way to document events in your life, but also document the events of the world that turn into history.
-These photographs are important so we don’t forget what took place and for the future generation to have proof.
-To point out just how powerful photography is on documenting things Heiferman quotes Henry Luce, from Life magazine in the 1930s:
+Zimmerman states even when a loved one is gone from this earth the pictures you captured of them are the “proof of their existence” (Zimmerman).
+With photography, you can document each stage in your life journey and the life journey of those important to you.
+Not only is photography a way to document events in your life but also documents the events of the world that turn into history.
+These photographs are important so we don’t forget what took place and for future generations to have proof.
+To point out just how powerful photography is in documenting things Heiferman quotes Henry Luce, from Life magazine in the 1930s:

 To see life, to see the world, to eyewitness great events; to watch the faces of the poor and the gestures of the proud; to see strange things- machines, armies, multitudes, shadows in the jungle and on the moon, to see man's work- his paintings, towers, and discoveries, to see things thousands of miles away, things hidden behind walls and within rooms, things dangerous to come... to see and be amazed; to see and be instructed.
 (11-12)